d-ries/linux-essentials/08_filters/exercises/regular_expressions/99_exercises.md

 ## Task 3
 Use sed to:

-1. To create a file regtest_5.txt from the file regtest.txt where all numbers 5 are replaced with "five"
+1.	create a file regtest_5.txt from the file regtest.txt where all numbers 5 are replaced with "five"
-2. To create a file regtest_7.txt from the file regtest.txt where the text ‘seven’ is replaced by the number 7
+2.	create a file regtest_7.txt from the file regtest.txt where the text ‘seven’ is replaced by the number 7
-3. To create a file regtest_at.txt from the file regtest.txt where all the @ symbols are replaced by _at_
+3.	create a file regtest_at.txt from the file regtest.txt where all the @ symbols are replaced by _at_

 ## Task 4